MahsaHesam/Project1/README.md

   5. Drug offences - 3.57%
   6. Other offences - 0.16%
 - The most common types of crimes (e.g., theft, forgery, burglary, graffiti, etc.) fall under the *'property and deception offences'* umbrella
 - May be why this division encompasses a large proportion of the total incidents
 - Theft is the most frequently occurring crime
 - *'Other offences'* contain offences that do not fit into the major offence divisions

 ### Do economic factors, such as unemployment rate and inflation rate, affect crime rates?
 - The rate of unemployment and inflation does not affect crime rates
 - The regression models do not show statistical significance in predicting crime rates
-- There may be other factors that are driving the crime rates
+- Other factors (such as psychological, social, political, and self interest) may be what’s driving crime in Victoria than economic factors.

 ## Recommendations & Improvements
 1. Focus on high-crime LGAs